ciscapello/effectivity_remote/README.md

-Swift application used MVVM, RxSwift and Realm
+Swift application used UIKit, MVVM, RxSwift and Realm